Porter County police are setting up a machine

 once he saw the device Wednesday morning.

-Porter County Sheriff's Department officer Bill Young, who
+Porter County Sheriff's Office officer Bill Young, who

 parked down the road from the machine for a half hour, said he didn't notice a

 lot of speeding along the normally speeder-heavy road.